Priya-180103/PowerBI/README.md

 ## Summary
 Built an interactive Power BI dashboard to derive insights from diverse datasets.
 The project demonstrates end-to-end data analysis and visualization using Power BI’s rich feature set.

+## Dashboard Description
+Built using three datasets — Products, Sales, and Customers — this dashboard showcases Total Revenue, Average Discount, and Sales Trends.
+It includes interactive filters by Region, Category, and other key dimensions for dynamic analysis.

 ## Key Highlights
 - Explored Power BI's capabilities by **loading and integrating data from multiple sources**.
 - Performed **data cleaning, transformation, and modeling**, including joins, aggregations, and calculated columns.